econnet/econ/econ-1.0.rst

-The bottom econ founds a company already during development, if money flow is involved during the development of the product.
+The bottom econ founds a company already during development, if money flow is involved during the development of the product, else before marketing.

 `legal entity`_ (LE) refers to the bottom econ as a company, else *bottom econ* is used (which can still be a person or a group of people).